Flipez/faster-than-bastelfreak/README.md

 ### Usage

+Please note that it is important to enter the full URL including a valid scheme (`https://`)

+#### API

+Perform a GET request to `https://flipez.de/ftb/test.json?q=https://example.com` to get the result JSON formatted.

+#### Webapplication

+Adjust the puma.rb and config.ru at your needs, then run

 #### Command line
 You can simple use the command line to compare with bastelfreaks blog

 ```bash
 ruby ftb.rb https://flipez.de
 ```

-#### Webapplication

-Adjust the puma.rb and config.ru at your needs, then run

 ```bash
 bundle